 A member of the Center for Fiction, her work has also been featured in Literary Death Match and the Sticky playwright’s series.
 If you like to read, you can avail yourself of her interviews in the New York Times Best Seller “How to Be Black” by Baratunde Thurston and “Don’t Bring Home a White Boy” by Pulitzer Prize-winning journalist Karen Hunter.

-Szathmari is currently a full time student at Hunter College pursuing a MA in Urban Planning.
+Szathmari is recent graduate of Hunter College's MA in Urban Planning program.
 In her left hand she holds a degree in Medieval Studies and Theatre from Sarah Lawrence College and a MSTESOL from City College.
-She is currently studying for an MA in Urban Planning with a certificate in GS from Hunter College.
 In her right she holds a membership card for the Libertarian Party because she wants more freedom than she can handle.
-Concurrent to her career in entertainment, she taught ESL and writing for about a decade in Budapest, D.C., and New York at a number of highbrow bastions of private education including The New School and Columbia University.
-A natural wordsmith (not her words) who likes to pay her mortgage, she has put down ink for outlets ranging from Mad Money’s Jim Cramer to major fashion brands she can’t even afford to wear.
+Concurrent to her career in entertainment, she has taught ESL and writing for about a decade in Budapest, D.C., and New York at a number of highbrow bastions of private education including The New School, Manhattan College, and Columbia University.
+She is also a K-12 NYCDOE certified ESL teacher.
+She is currently an adjunct professor at the College of Mt.
+St. Vincent MSTESOL program and at Fordham University where she teaches Urbanism.
+A natural wordsmith (not her words) who likes to pay her mortgage, she has put down ink for outlets ranging from Mad Money’s Jim Cramer to major fashion brands she can’t even afford to wear and has worked as a ghostwriter for "none of your business thank you very much".